You may have heard about, or even seen the horrific side effects of anabolic steroids.

 Prolactin is a natural hormone produced by your pituitary gland.
 It influences the growth of breasts and the development of milk for breastfeeding.
 Naturally, both women and men have tiny amounts of prolactin in their blood.
 It affects sperm production in men.

-Role & Effects of Prolactin in Men, & Prolactin Side Effects:
+Prolactin Side Effects, & the Role & Effects of Prolactin in Men:

 In women, excess amounts of prolactin in the blood result in a condition known as hyperprolactinemia.
 In men, increased prolactin levels can cause reduced sex desire, impotence, infertility and agalactorrhea.
 The following are symptoms of high prolactin levels in men: